parth-thakur38811/CombatPrep1/README.md

 **Recoil is two decoupled layers.** [`PlayerLook`](Assets/Scripts/Player/PlayerLook.cs) owns the layer that actually moves bullets; [`WeaponAnimator`](Assets/Scripts/Weapons/WeaponAnimator.cs) owns the purely cosmetic kick and sway.
-Conflating the two is the most common reason a shooter feels wrong.

 **Recoil compensation.** Recoil accumulates in its own value, separate from player aim.
 Mouse input opposing the recoil is spent shrinking that accumulator *before* it reaches the